supercollider/scvim/README.md

 `user@pc-555: vim mySCfile.scd`

 Default settings for window orienation and window size can be set in your .vimrc file.

 Window orientation options are "h" for horizontal and "v" for vertical.
 The double quotes are required.
 In tmux the "h" option will give you the vim window on the left and the sclang window on the right, and the "v" will give you the vim window on the top and the sclang window on the bottom.
 In screen this behavior is reversed. "v" gives you windows on left and right, "h" gives you windows on top and bottom.

 The window size option for tmux is the percentage of the screen you want the sclang window to take up.
 For example:

-`let g:sclangWindowSize = 30`
+`let g:scSplitSize = 30`

 The above option will cause your sclang window to take up 30% of the screen, and your vim window to take up the other 70% of the screen.